Basil Feldman, Baron Feldman: Biography

-Feldman was born in September 1923 to Tilly (née Katz; 1902–1977) and Philip Feldman, and was educated at the Grocers' School.
+Feldman was born on 23 September 1923 to Tilly (née Katz; 1902–1977) and Philip Feldman, and was educated at the Grocers' School.
 Feldman began his first business in 1946, with Richard Beecham.
 Feldman was a former member of Lloyd's of London, and was the director of The Young Entrepreneurs Fund from 1985 to 1994.
 He has been described as a former plastic-toy magnate whose business interests reportedly included "Sindy dolls, aircraft kits and yo-yos".

+Family

 Feldman married his wife Gita Julius in 1952.
-His younger sister was Fenella Fielding, the actress.
+His younger sister was actress Fenella Fielding.
 He had two sons and a daughter.
 One of his sons is Nick Feldman, bass guitarist of the band Wang Chung.
 Feldman was a member of the Garrick and Carlton Clubs.

+Honours

-He was knighted in 1982.
+He was knighted in the 1982 Birthday Honours.
 On 15 January 1996, he was made a life peer as Baron Feldman, of Frognal in the London Borough of Camden.
 His sponsors were Margaret Thatcher and Cecil Parkinson, and he was introduced to the House of Lords on 14 February 1996.

+Death

-Feldman died in November 2019 at the age of 96.
+The Baron Feldman died on 19 November 2019 at the age of 96.